helmo/addon_varnish_cache/README.md

 	sudo varnishd -a your.server.com:80 -T 127.0.0.1:6082 -S /opt/local/etc/varnish/secret_key -s file,/tmp,500M

+9. Copy packages/varnish\_cache/ into packages/.
+10. Install the add-on package from Dashboard -> Extend
-9. Add the relevant admin host information to your server
+11. Add the relevant admin host information to your server
-10. Enable the concrete5 Varnish config file in Dashboard > Varnish > Configuration
+12. Enable the concrete5 Varnish config file in Dashboard > Varnish > Configuration
-11. Start Varnish via the dashboard.
+13. Start Varnish via the dashboard.